Remember when I was pregnant?

 So I kept singing.
 And he kept staring.
 And I kept staring.
 Two more trips through “Close To You.”
 Until his lids got heavy.
 And then heavier.
 And finally, mid-“that is why all the girls in town,” he fell asleep.

 And yet, I kept singing.
 One more time, the whole song through.
 Because I wanted to remember what this felt like.
 And that’s where my descriptive powers come to an end.
 Because I can’t tell you what it felt like.
 Not really.
 I love words.
 I’ve built my entire life around words.
 And yet none of them, alone or clustered together in a sentence, can accurately portray the love I felt in that moment.
 The meaningfulness I felt.
 And the power.
 The sheer power I felt.
 My voice had comforted another human being.
 And not just any human being.
-The one I loved most in the world.
+A tiny, fragile, scared, angry, confused human being that I loved more than I ever knew was possible.

 It’s the closest I’ve ever come to having a superpower.